Your Guide to 3 Big Cities

 Danny Meyer, the well-known restaurateur in New York City, is the owner of the upscale restaurant-bar Gramercy Tavern (42 E. 20th St.).

-Shake Shack is chain of burger and milkshake restaurants with outlets around Washington, D.C., Philadelphia, and New York City.
+Shake Shack is a chain of burger and milkshake restaurants with outlets around Washington, D.C., Philadelphia, and New York City.

 Philadelphia